 - Coat a paper towel with vegetable oil and use it to oil your cutting board or work surface and the broad side of a cutting knife or cleaver (a cleaver works best).
 Keep the dough covered to prevent it drying out while preparing the dumplings.

-- Break off 1 teaspoon of the har gau dough and roll into a ball.
+- Break off 1 teaspoon of the dough and roll into a ball.
 Flatten the ball of dough by pressing it in the palm of your hand.

-- Lay the dough on the oiled work surface and press down on it with the oiled side of the knife or cleaver to form a circle that is 2 1/2 to 3 inches in diameter.
+- Lay the dough on the oiled work surface and press down on it with the oiled side of the knife or cleaver to form a circle that is 2 1/2 to 3 inches wide.

 - Carefully lift the top edge of the wrapper and fold it over the filling toward you (you should have a half circle now).
 Use your thumb and forefinger to form pleats in the dough, and pinch the edges closed.

-- Place the completed har gau on a plate and cover with a damp cloth to keep them from drying out while preparing the remainder of the dumplings.
+- Place the completed dumplings on a plate and cover with a damp cloth to keep them from drying out while preparing the remainder of the dumplings.

 Cook the Dumplings

-- Prepare a steamer and oil plate that will fit inside the steamer.
-Place a few har gow on the oiled plate and steam the dumplings in batches, until the wrapper is translucent and the shrimp appear slightly orange, 13 to 15 minutes.
+- Prepare a steamer and an oiled plate that will fit inside the steamer.
+Place a few har gow on the oiled plate and steam the dumplings in batches, until the wrapper is translucent and the shrimp appear slightly orange, around 13 to 15 minutes.